Events of the Pilgrimage Studies Network

 Ian Reader (Manchester University)

-Applications should be sent to Mario Katic on makatic(at)unizd.hr by March 15th 2019, the decision about the accepted applications will be by March 31st 2019.
+Applications should be sent to Mario Katic on firstname.lastname@example.org by March 31st 2019, the decision about the accepted applications will be by April 15th 2019.

 The number of the participants will be limited.
-The final decision regarding the application will be made by the organizers John Eade and Mario Katic, and invited speakers Simon Coleman and Ian Reader.
+The final decision regarding the application will be made by the organizers John Eade and Mario Katic, and invited speakers Simon Coleman, Ian Reader and Dionigi Albera.

 The application should consist of a short sketch of the applicant’s academic work and an abstract of the proposed paper.
 The abstract’s main focus should be on the methodological approach of the research, the issues raised by the approach and the new ideas that it could generate.
 The length of the abstract should be between 500 and 1000 words.
 The main criteria for accepting the proposed papers will be the relevance and innovation in researchers’ approaches towards pilgrimage research.
 The accepted participants will be requested to send drafts of their paper by August 31st.
 Most of the selected papers will be published after the workshop.